A corner of Hoa Lu ancient capital now

 Stylized statue of Dinh Bo Linh, founder of Dai Co VIet.

-However, in 968 buffalo hearder, Đinh Bộ Lĩnh subdued the rebellion of 12 warlords, openly rebelled against the Chinese rulers, successfully routed the Chinese armies and declared the new state of Đại Cồ Việt, establishing the new empire’s first capital in the easily defended karst mountain scap of what is present day Ninh Binh.
+In 968 buffalo herder, Đinh Bộ Lĩnh united the 12 warlords of Nam Viet and openly rebelled against the Chinese rulers.
+Successfully routing the Chinese armies, he declared the new state of Đại Cồ Việt, establishing the new empire’s first capital in the easily defended karst mountain scape of what is present day Ninh Binh.

 It is impossible to overstate the significance of Dinh Bo Linh and the success of what he started over 10 centuries ago.
 The Dinh Dynasty united the various clans into the nation of Đại Cồ Việt with Hoa Lu as the political, military and administrative center.
 In many ways Dinh Bo Linh was the father of modern Vietnam and the ancient capital at Hoa Lu is still revered today as the birthplace of the nation.